'Get this bloody thing off my head!'

 to my surprise.

-It moves so quick
+It moves so quick before my eyes,

 - swipe, swipe, bite -